theupdateframework/taps/tap8.md

 Multi-role delegations are handled using the same methodology.

-Let's consider the project foo, initially delegated to a multi-role threshold (of 2) to Alice, Bob, and Charlie.
-Let's assume the targets file to be foo.
-When they want to add Dan to the project, they create a foo.rotate.Alice.Bob.Charlie.2 file, which contains all four keys, and a new threshold (again 2).
-The file foo.rotate.Alice.Bob.Charlie is signed by at least 2 of Alice, Bob, and Charlie.
+Let's consider the project foo, initially delegated to a multi-role threshold (of 2) to keyids Alice, Bob, and Charlie.
+When they want to add a keyid from Dan to the project, they create a foo.rotate.ID file, where ID is as described above (the SHA256 of the concatenated key ids of Alice, Bob, Charlie, and the character 0x32).
+This contains all four keys, and a new threshold (again 2).
+The file foo.rotate.ID is signed by at least 2 keyids of Alice, Bob, and Charlie.
 The new targets file foo is then signed by a new threshold (again 2) of Alice, Bob, Charlie, and Dan to complete the rotation.

 Let's assume Bob and Dan signed foo.
 A client which encounters a delegation to foo notices that its metadata is not valid using Alice, Bob, and Charlies keys.
-The client looks for a foo.rotate.Alice.Bob.Charlie.2 file to fetch new keys.
+The client looks for a foo.rotate.ID file to fetch new keys.
 This is properly signed by Alice and Bob, and the client can verify foo using Bob's and Dan's signature.

-When Evelyn joins, and the threshold is increased to 3, foo.rotate.Alice.Bob.Charlie.Dan.2 is created, which contains Alice, Bob, Charlie, Dan, and Evelyn public key, and a threshold value of 3.
+When Evelyn joins, and the threshold is increased to 3, foo.rotate.ID' is created (ID' is the SHA256 of the concatenated keyids Alice, Bob, Charlie, Dan, and 0x32), which contains Alice, Bob, Charlie, Dan, and Evelyn public key, and a threshold value of 3.
 This is signed with at least 2 keys from Alice, Bob, Charlie, or Dan.

-If at a later point, foo decides to remove Evelyn again from the project, and decrease the threshold to 2, this would introduce a cycle foo.rotate.Alice.Bob.Charlie.Dan.Evelyn.3 to foo.rotate.Alice.Bob.Charlie.Dan.2.
-To avoid a cycle, anyone of Alice, Bob, Charlie, or Dan needs to rotate their own key (and re-sign all targets).
+If at a later point, foo decides to remove Evelyn again from the project, and decrease the threshold to 2, this would introduce a cycle foo.rotate.ID'' to foo.rotate.ID'.
+To avoid a cycle, one of Alice, Bob, Charlie, or Dan needs to rotate their own key (and re-sign all targets).

 ## Client cycle check